What is Long Term Athlete Development?

 Provincial Team Program: LTAD Stage 5: Train to Compete

 This is an invite-only program for elite provincial level athletes 13+ years old (freestyle) or 15+ years old (race disciplines) who are training to compete at the National and NorAm level.
 This program includes athletes training towards the Canada Winter Games.
 The goal is to consolidate training habits and introduce high performance excellence into a year-long program.
 NS Snowboard offers two separate Provincial Team Programs; Freestyle, and Race/ Speed.
-Each team trains two to three times a week on-snow from December-March and participates in summer development programs.
+Each team trains three or more times a week on-snow from December-March and participates in summer development programs.

 Provincial Development Team Program: LTAD Stage 4: Train to Train